-The Basic Analytical Essay Template (Copy This)
+The Basic Analytical Essay Outline Template (Copy This)

 Use this structure for any analytical essay.
 Just fill in the brackets with your content: